sleddog/methods-spring-2021/fizzbuzz/python/Arnold/README.md

 If I had to change anything about my solution, I could take user input during the program instead of a program argument upon execution.
 Otherwise, I'm not sure what else I could do to "imrpove" it.
 There's always more than one solution, and I'm sure this is one of millions at this point!

+## Running The Unit Tests

+These tests can be run via pytest.
+If you don't have that installed, follow the instructions at [this link.](https://docs.pytest.org/en/stable/getting-started.html)

+### How They Work

+I covered all 16 test cases, found by using the power set of the numbers 3, 5, 7, and 11.
+I'm sure this amount of tests wasn't necessary since running 1155 would cover everything, but it's always good to have coverage.
+Each unit test runs the `fizz_buzz` function and compares its results to an output file using the `validate_file` helper function. `output.txt` contains the answer when 1155 is put into the function, so it included the numbers from all previous test cases.

+### The Commands

+1. Change directories to `fizzbuzz/python/Arnold`.

+2. run `pytest fizzbuzz_test.py`.